jadecobra/python_tdd_exercises/source/bonus/sleep_duration/test_duration_w_date_and_time.rst

 :yellow:`REFACTOR`: make it better
 *********************************************************************************

 I want something that can read dates and times from timestamps.
 I search `Python's online documentation`_ for `date and time <https://docs.python.org/3/search.html?q=date+and+time>`_ to see if there is an existing solution and select the `datetime module`_ from the results.
-The available types in the :ref:`module<ModuleNotFoundError>` show `datetime.datetime`_ objects
+The available types in the :ref:`module<what is a module?>` show `datetime.datetime`_ objects

 .. code-block:: python